sagemath/trac_to_gh/Issue 5915.md

 # Issue 5915: Sage LiveCD 3.4 does not boot

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5915

 Original creator: stankewicz